PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Related Works

-\paragraph{Knowledge Distillation.} Knowledge distillation (KD), which aims to extract the ``dark knowledge'' from a teacher network to guide the training of a student network, has emerged as an important technique for model compression~\cite{sanh2019distilbert,jiao2020tinybert,sun2020mobilebert} and transfer learning~\cite{hinton2015distilling,xu2020knowledge,furlanello2018born}.
+Knowledge distillation (KD), which aims to extract the ``dark knowledge'' from the teacher network to guide the training of the student network, has emerged as an important technique for transfer learning and model compression~\cite{hinton2015distilling,xu2020knowledge,furlanello2018born,zhong2024revisiting}.
 Specifically, the student network is trained with the supervision signals from both ground-truth labels and the teacher network.
 The common way to leverage the supervision information of teacher model is to match the outputs of teacher and student models by minimizing the distance of the output distribution~\cite{hinton2015distilling}.
-KD plays an important role in the transfer learning and has the powerful ability to transfer knowledge, which has been proved in many fields of NLP~\cite{ding2021understanding,hahn2019self,liu2021unified}.
-Thus, an intuitive idea is to employ the KD technique to tackle the problem of ``catastrophic forgetting'' in PoT.
-To this end, we introduce the KD into PoT for better knowledge transfer and boost the performance of prompt-tuning.
+KD has the powerful ability to transfer knowledge, which has been proved in many fields~\cite{ding2021understanding,hahn2019self}.
+Thus, an intuitive idea is to employ the KD to tackle the problem of knowledge forgetting in PoT.
+To this end, we introduce the KD into PoT for better knowledge transfer and to boost the performance of prompt-tuning.

+\textbf{{\zqh Clarification of novelty. }} Some readers may concern that our work is similar to the prior PoT methods, \textit{i.e.}, SPoT~\cite{vu2021spot}.
+Here, we depart from the SPoT and ours as follows: 1) \textit{different motivations}: instead of verifying the effect of vanilla PoT on prompt-tuning, we aim to alleviate the knowledge forgetting problem of PoT by leveraging the knowledge distillation for a subtle knowledge transfer; 2) \textit{different methods}: in addition to \our framework, we also propose a novel metric to i) accurately estimate the prompt transferability and ii) adaptively control the knowledge transfer in \our, which is significantly different from that in SPoT; 3) \textit{more analyses}: we provide more experimental results and analyses towards the effectiveness of our methods in more complex scenarios, {\zqh \textit{e.g.}, multi-task PoT}.